Thank you for subscribing

 How do you safely dispose of lithium-ion batteries?

-Lithium-ion batteries you want to dispose of are technically hazardous waste, since they may contain toxic chemicals, heavy metals, and other pollutants that could contaminate water supplies and ecosystems.
+Used, old or damaged lithium-ion batteries are a type of e-waste, and are potentially hazardous as they contain toxic chemicals, heavy metals, and other pollutants that could contaminate water supplies and ecosystems.

 As a result, the CFA says that lithium-ion batteries should never be placed in your rubbish or recycling bin.
 In fact, they can even cause fires in household bins, garbage trucks and waste or recycling facilities.